pr-a-sh-ant/TechCart/server/README.md

 USE_LOCALHOST=true
 PORT=3001

-# Update ABCD with respective values from DB_SERVER_DATABASE
 # You dont need all this variable for local setup and this setup is for hosting in aiven
 DB_SERVER_USER=youdbuser
 DB_SERVER_HOST=yourdbhostlink
 DB_SERVER_PASSWORD=yourdbpassword
 DB_SERVER_DATABASE=yoourdbname
 DB_SERVER_PORT=youdbport
-DB_SERVER_CA = "your certificate inside this invertedcomma"
+DB_SERVER_CA = "your certificate inside this double inverted comma"

 # Add config keys as per your app
 JWT_SECRET_KEY_ACCESS_TOKEN=jwtsecret